-10 Unusual Road Rules You’ll Encounter Internationally
+10 Unexpected Road Rules You’ll Encounter Abroad

 Driving is an activity we take for granted, a seemingly universal task shared by people across the globe.
 However, we often forget how much the rules of the road can vary from country to country.
 While most traffic laws are founded on common sense and safety, some might leave you scratching your head in bemusement.